Bounds for the sampling discretization error and their applications to the universal sampling discretization: Abstract

 \section{Abstract}

-{ In the first part of the paper we study absolute error of sampling discretization of the integral $L_p$-norm for functional classes of continuous functions.
-We use chaining technique to provide a general bound for the error of sampling discretization of the $L_p$-norm on a given functional class in terms of entropy numbers in the uniform norm of this class.
-The general result yields new error bounds for sampling discretization of the $L_p$-norms on classes of multivariate functions with mixed smoothness.
-In the second part of the paper we apply the obtained bounds to study universal sampling discretization and the problem of optimal sampling recovery. }
+{ In the first part of the paper we study absolute error of sampling discretization of the integral $L_p$-norm for function classes of continuous functions.
+We use basic approaches from chaining technique to provide general upper bounds for the error of sampling discretization of the $L_p$-norm on a given function class in terms of entropy numbers in the uniform norm of this class.
+As an example we apply these general results to obtain new error bounds for sampling discretization of the $L_p$-norms on classes of multivariate functions with mixed smoothness.
+In the second part of the paper we apply our general bounds to study the problem of universal sampling discretization. }